XingerTang/AlphaPeel/docs/source/usage.rst

 By default |Software| produces a dosage file and two model parameter files (genotype error rate and recombination rate).
 Creation of these files can be suppressed with the ``-no_dosage``, and ``-no_param`` options. |Software| can also write out the phased genotype probability file (.phased_geno_prob.txt) with the `-phased_geno_prob` argument and the segregation probability file (.seg_prob.txt) with the `-seg_prob` argument.

 The ``-geno_threshold`` and ``-hap_threshold`` arguments respectively control control which genotypes and haplotypes are called.
 A threshold of 0.9 will give calls only if the probability mass for one genotype (or haplotype) is higher than 0.9.
 Using a higher-value will increase the accuracy of called genotypes (or haplotypes), but will result in fewer called genotypes (or haplotypes).
-Since there are three genotypes states and two haplotype states, "best-guess" genotypes and haplotypes are respectively called with a threshold less than ``1/3`` and ``1/2``.
+Since there are three genotypes states and two haplotype states, "best-guess" genotypes and haplotypes are respectively called with a threshold not less than ``1/3`` and ``1/2``.

 ``-binary_call_file`` option can be used to change the output to a plink binary format.